The Ministry and Writings of Rev. Dr. J. I. Packer

 J. I. Packer and Gary Parrett, Grounded in the Gospel: Building Believers the Old-Fashioned Way (Baker, 2010).

 One of Dr. Packer's most recent and fullest accounts of a vision for catechesis.
 This book, co-authored with Gary Parrett of Gordon Conwell, is especially written to convince evangelicals of the need to renew catechetical teaching within local churches.
 As such it carefully lays out the biblical imperative of catechesis, as well as provides a vision for its practical aim.

 J. I. Packer, Growing in Christ (Crossway, 1994; a reprint of I Want to Be a Christian 1977).

-A pre-cursor to the new Anglican Catechism, in this work Dr. Packer offers a thorough but accessible account of the Apostles' Creed, the Lord's Prayer, and the Ten Commandments.
-A fine companion to the Catechism.
+A pre-cursor to the new Anglican Catechism, in this work, Dr. Packer offers a thorough but accessible account of the Apostles' Creed, the Lord's Prayer, and the Ten Commandments.
+A very fine companion to the Catechism.

 J. I. Packer, "Reflections and Response," in J. I. Packer and the Evangelical Future, ed.
 Timothy George (Baker Academic, 2009), esp. pp. 172–176.

-A rare self-reflective account of Dr. Packer's view of himself as a "latter-day catechist."
-In accord with the great pastor-theologians of the early church—Irenaeus, Cyril of Jerusalem, and Augustine—along with their modern "translators—Lewis, Stott, Schaeffer, etc.—Packer writes that he mostly understood himself to be an adult catechist.
-He eschewed the professionalization of theology that is so pervasive in academic circles, but also saw the need to deepen and further the basic catechesis that one might receive in their youth.
+A rare self-reflective account by Dr. Packer, in which he describes himself as a "latter-day catechist."
+In accord with the great pastor-theologians of the early church—Irenaeus, Cyril of Jerusalem, and Augustine—along with their modern "translators”—Lewis, Stott, Schaeffer, and others—Packer writes that he has mostly understood himself to be an adult catechist.
+He has eschewed the professionalization of theology so pervasive in academic circles, but he also has seen the need to deepen and further the basic catechesis that one might receive in childhood.
 A particularly well-stated example of the urgent need for catechesis and the audience to which this effort is directed.